-The vague nature of somatostatinoma symptoms makes these tumors difficult to diagnose, often delaying diagnosis for many months to several years.
-Doctors usually find somatostatinomas during diagnostic workups for unexplained abdominal pain, weight loss, blood loss, or diarrhea.
+The vague nature of somatostatinoma symptoms makes these tumors difficult to diagnose.
+This can delay diagnosis for many months to several years.
+Doctors usually find somatostatinomas when diagnosing unexplained abdominal pain, weight loss, blood loss, or diarrhea.

-A somatostatinomas diagnosis may also occur after a pancreatic cancer surgery biopsy.
+A somatostatinoma diagnosis may also occur after a pancreatic cancer surgery biopsy.

 Diagnostic tests for somatostatinomas include: